davepersing/elevator-platform/README.md

 -  Improvements to how requests are scheduled.
 Possibilities include moving scheduling HTTP API into its own server rather than being included with the elevator.
 -  General code clean up.
 -  Dashboard for elevator status.
 -  Additional elements of an elevator as state machines.
-Door, hydralics, button interface.
+Door, hydraulics, buttons, etc.
 -  Improved documentation for godoc.